catgofire/catgofire.github.com/resume_sarah.md

 _Undergraduate Research Assistant_
 _Fall 2009_

-* Build a system that watches political blogs and collects blog posts with their comments into a database
+* Build a system that watches political blogs and collects posts with comments into a database
-* Set up a web-scraping system that can tell when its patterns are outdated and attempt to update them automatically
+* Set up a web-scraping tool that can tell when its patterns are outdated and attempt to fix them automatically
 * The blog corpus will be used by NLP and machine learning researchers in the academic community

 ### B4UGO.com